Weimar culture: Status of homosexuality

-Weimar Germany experienced an increase in the vocalization and congregation of the LGBTQ+ community, partially due to the leniency of federal censorship.
-The period marked an influx in lesbian and gay media as publishers took advantage of ambiguously worded censorship laws in the Weimar Constitution.
-Then in 1921, the German Reichsgericht ruled that homosexual themes in press were not necessarily obscene unless erotic in nature.
+Weimar Germany experienced an increase in the vocalization and congregation of the homosexual community, partially due to the leniency of federal censorship.
+The period marked an influx in lesbian and gay media as publishers took advantage of ambiguously-worded censorship laws in the Weimar Constitution.
+Then, in 1921, the German Reichsgericht ruled that homosexual themes in press were not necessarily obscene unless erotic in nature.

 Gay magazines disseminated meeting spots for homosexuals to gather and enabled the formation of clubs referred to as "friendship leagues."
 Some of these leagues would eventually integrate with the German League for Human Rights.

 Weimar-era Germany also witnessed the emergence of the world’s first lesbian magazine, Die Freundin.
 Although there were at least five lesbian magazines available at the time to more than one million readers across German-speaking countries, Die Freundin was the most popular.
 Published from 1924 to 1933, the magazine featured short stories as well as information about lesbian meetings and nightspots before it was ultimately shut down after the Nazis rose to power.

 In 1928, the first guide to the lesbian club scene was published by Ruth Roellig entitled “Ruth Roellig’s Berlins lesbische Frauen (Berlin’s Lesbian Women).”
 This guide allowed women in Berlin to connect and learn more about the lesbian community.

 Despite the illegality of homosexuality during this time period, references to homosexual relationships in cinema grew substantially.
 Two well-known films from Weimar Germany that centered around homosexual relationships are Anders als die Andern (Different from the Others), which centered around a relationship between two men, and Mädchen in Uniform (Girls in Uniform), which focused on a lesbian relationship between a teacher and student.
 Both of these films received positive critical reviews and were commercial hits, opening in Berlin’s top theatres.
-Despite the positive reviews, there was still public outcry over Anders als die Andern including riots at the cinemas where it opened and it was even banned in various theatres including in Munich, Vienna, and Stuttgart.
+Despite the positive reviews, there was still public outcry over Anders als die Andern, including riots at the cinemas where it opened, and it was even banned in various theatres including in Munich, Vienna, and Stuttgart.